A book of writing prompts from the San Francisco Writers’ Grotto, authors of the best-selling 642 Things series.

 - a scene involving a group of people, focusing exclusively on how they use their hands

-Perfectly sized to take to a café, on vacation, or on your morning commute, this book is designed for practicing your creative writing a little bit at a time.
+Take to a café, on vacation, or on your morning commute and practice your creative writing a little bit at a time.

-- Advice from a published writer, followed by fill-in prompts and space to write
+- Advice from a published writer, followed by prompts

 - Part of a collection of single-subject writing prompt books by the San Francisco Writers’ Grotto